10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: severely.

-This might be the worst snake in the world.
-We judge that not just on its venom, which is top 10 for severity, but its extreme attraction to crop fields and rice paddies, causing it to bite thousands of Indian farmers per year.
-Russell’s vipers are mostly-mammal eaters, and are an ambush snake, which lurks between rows of crops and are almost impossible to notice until you accidentally step on one.
-They’re aided by their supreme camouflage, with typical beige and brown viper colours.
+The Russell’s viper might be the worst snake in the world.
+We judge this not on their venom, which is still top 10 for severity, but their extreme attraction to crop fields and rice paddies, which causes them to bite thousands of Indian farmers per year.

 4 Corn snake